Table of Contents

 This condition occurs when uterine tissue grows improperly outside the uterus.
 Such tissue growth can irritate the surrounding organs like the fallopian tubes or ovaries.
-This can manifest as cramping and a dull ache like pain in the front and side of your lower right or left back.
+This can manifest as cramping and dull ache-like pain in the front and side of your lower right.
 Surgery or hormonal therapy may be recommended to treat endometriosis.

 Many pregnant women experience lower back pain on the right side from general weight gain and from their overall changing bodies.

 Round ligaments also develop over time; these are connective tissues that help to support the uterus as it expands, and pregnancy often causes the ligaments to stretch.
 The resulting pain is not unlike general muscle soreness.

 Furthermore, urinary tract infections are incredibly common during pregnancy and can cause pain in the lower right side of your back.